 - You make your initial deposit payment on the day you open the account.

 - You don't make any further deposits.

 If you have more than £5,000 in your account, you’ll get two different interest rates on your balance: the higher rate applies to everything up to £5,000 and the lower rate to everything over £5,000.

 This account can be opened:

 You can manage the account online, on our app, in branch and by phone.
-To apply in branch, you’ll need proof of your own identification as well as the child’s.
+To apply in branch, you’ll need proof of your own identification as well as the child’s (such as a passport or full birth certificate).
 Find your nearest branch.

 Bear in mind: